-a "Censored" households are those that are dropped from the survey before wave 12 and before a transition to homeownership was observed.
+"Censored" households are those who are dropped from the survey prior to wave 12 and before a transition to homeownership is observed.

-b Income categories are defined as follows: Low is less than 80 percent of area median income; Low Moderate is between 80 and 100 percent of area median income; Upper Moderate is between 100 and 120 percent of area median income; and High is above 120 percent of area median income.
+Income categories defined as follows: "Low" is less than 80 percent of area median income; "Low Moderate" is between 80 and 100 percent of area median income; "Upper Moderate" is between 100 and 120 percent of area median income; and "High" is above 120 percent of area median income.

-o The categories White, African American, and Other exclude households of Hispanic origin, while Hispanics may be of any race.
-Source: Authors' tabulations of 1996 SIPP panel, waves 3 through 12
+The categories White, Black and Other exclude households of Hispanic origin, while Hispanics may be of any race.

+Source: Authors' tabulations of 1996 SIPP Panel, Waves 3 through 12.